 Curving or rolling aluminum can be a little bit more difficult than curving or rolling normal carbon steel.
 If the operator is not familiar with the tendencies of aluminum, the material can crack or become deformed.
 Although there are many different grades and tempers of aluminum, two of the most frequently worked with are 6061-T6 and 6063-T52.

-6061-T6 has great formability, weldability and corrosion resistance.
-It has a tensile strength no more than 18,000 psi (125 MPa), and a maximum yield strength of no more than 8,000 psi (55MPa).
+6061-T6 has great formability, weldability, and corrosion resistance.
+It has a tensile strength of no more than 18,000 psi (125 MPa), and maximum yield strength of no more than 8,000 psi (55MPa).
 One of the reasons that 6061-T6 is the most commonly worked with is that it can be elongated approximately 25-30% before it fails.
 While 6061-T6 has great qualities to work with, these qualities are most prevalent when the material is “fresh”.
-One of the unique qualities about aluminum is that it precipitation hardens, or in other words it age hardens.
-Precipitation hardening (age hardening) is a technique used to amplify yield strength of malleable materials.
-This process is also used on nickel, titanium and some stainless steels.
+One of the unique qualities of aluminum is that its precipitation hardens, or in other words, its age hardens.
+Precipitation hardening (age hardening) is a technique used to amplify the yield strength of malleable materials.
+This process is also used on nickel, titanium, and some stainless steel.
 Sometimes, aluminum has encountered too much hardening and must be heat-treated or stress relieved to adjust the formability.
 Included with this blog are photos of an example of how proper stress relief can take a tube that could not be rolled into one which rolls beautifully.

-An expert rolling company can bend most all aluminum structural shapes as well as aluminum sheet and plate.
-Common applications would include plate being rolled into cylinders then welded together and used as pipe.
-Structural shapes can be rolled in to rings for many uses, the corrosion resistance as well as its strength-to-weight ratio make aluminum rings very useful.
-As well, many sports and entertainment arenas use curved aluminum for its light weight and strength when making curved supports for overhead signage, display boards, and monitors.
+An expert rolling company can bend almost all aluminum structural shapes as well as aluminum sheets and plates.
+Common applications would include plates being rolled into cylinders then welded together and used as pipes.
+Structural shapes can be rolled into rings for many uses, the corrosion resistance, as well as its strength-to-weight ratio, make aluminum rings very useful.
+As well, many sports and entertainment arenas use curved aluminum for its lightweight and strength when making curved supports for overhead signage, display boards, and monitors.